josejavierpaez/Crud-android/README.md

 # WHAT CAN THIS CRUD DO?

-2. insert data
+1. insert data
-3. update data
+2. update data
-4. delete data
+3. delete data
-5. show data
+4. show data
-6. mostara a list of users using spinners
+5. show a list of users using spinners
-7. show a list of users using a listView
+6. show a list of users using a listView
+7. show the data in a RecyclerView

 # WHAT CAN THE CRUD CURRENTLY DO?